-Goodwill is subject to at least an annual assessment for impairment by applying a fair value based test.
-The Company performs impairment testing in the fourth quarter.
-Accounting guidance provides the option of performing preliminary assessment of qualitative factors before performing more substantial testing for impairment.
-The Company opted not to perform the preliminary assessment.
 The Company's goodwill impairment analysis considered three valuation techniques appropriate to the measurement.
-The first technique uses the Company's market capitalization as an estimate of fair value; the second technique estimates fair value using current market pricing multiples for companies comparable to NBI; while the third technique uses current market pricing multiples for change-of-control transactions involving companies comparable to NBI.
-Each measure indicated that the Company's fair value exceeded its book value, validating that goodwill is not impaired.
+The first technique uses the Company's market capitalization as an estimate of fair value, the second technique estimates fair value using current market pricing multiples for companies comparable to NBI, while the third technique uses current market pricing multiples for change-of-control transactions involving companies comparable to NBI.
 Certain key judgments were used in the valuation measurement.
 Goodwill is held by the Company's bank subsidiary.
 The bank subsidiary is 100% owned by the Company, and no market capitalization is available.
 Because most of the Company's assets are comprised of the subsidiary bank's equity, the Company's market capitalization was used to estimate the Bank's market capitalization.
 Other judgments include the assumption that the companies and transactions used as comparables for the second and third technique were appropriate to the estimate of the Company's fair value, and that the comparable multiples are appropriate indicators of fair value, and compliant with accounting guidance.